XLexxaX/MeetNow/mobileApp/README.md

 # Mobile MeetNow App
 Build with Ionic2.
 The functionality/pages described in this readme can be observed in our presentation.
 This page will give some more information about the technical side and will give hints where to find important code.
+Most of the plugins are initialized in the [app.component.ts](./src/app/app.component.ts), so you might want to take a look at that.

 ## _Table of contents_
 + [Contacts](#contacts)